 Get Your Car Ready

-Dead batteries, lockouts and flat tires are a few of the most common reasons for breakdowns.
-Some of the most important summer driving safety tips highlight car care that can help prevent such problems.
+Dead batteries, lockouts and flat tires are a few common reasons for breakdowns.
+Safe and carefree summer driving starts with preventative car care and maintenance.

 - Batteries have a typical lifespan of about three to five years.
-That’s why vehicles between six and 10 years old have a high number of battery-related issues.
 Drivers should have their batteries tested at the three-year mark, and on an annual basis going forward.
 AAA provides members with free battery testing.

-- Keeping your tires in good shape is important because they’re the only parts of your car that touch the ground.
+- Keeping your tires in good shape is important because they’re the only parts of your car that touch the road.
 Drivers should check each tire’s tread depth, inflation and overall condition at the start of every season.
-“Look for cracking, bulging or breaks,” said John Paul, AAA’s Car Doctor.
+“Look for cracking, bulging or breaks,” said AAA Car Doctor, John Paul.
 Such damage can cause blowouts when vehicles are traveling on hot pavement at highway speeds.
-Tires should be inflated to manufacturer specifications (the number on the driver’s doorjamb, not the number on the tire), and treads should be at least 4/32-inch deep.
-You can check tread depth with a quarter.
-Insert the coin with Washington’s head facing down.
-If the top of his head isn’t visible, there’s enough tread.
+Tires should be inflated to manufacturer specifications (found on the driver’s doorjamb) and treads should be at least 4/32-inch deep.

-- Drivers should also check their vehicles’ transmission, power steering and windshield wiper fluids, and make sure all brake lights, headlights, turn signals, emergency flashers and interior lights are working, said Barbara Ward, traffic safety specialist for AAA Northeast.
+- Drivers (or their favorite reputable maintenance shop) should also check their vehicles’ transmission, power steering and windshield wiper fluids, and make sure all brake lights, headlights, turn signals, emergency flashers and interior lights are working.

-- Getting locked out of your car is never fun though it’s especially troublesome when all you want to do is escape the heat.
+- Getting locked out of your car is never fun, though it’s especially troublesome when all you want to do is escape the heat.
 Lockouts persist despite advances in key technology.
 Motorists should take special care of smart keys and keyless entry fobs.
 Always take these with you when exiting the car, avoid exposing them to water and replace batteries as recommended by vehicle manufacturers.
-If you do get locked out, AAA Roadside Assistance can help.
+If you do get locked out, AAA Roadside Assistance is available 24/7 to help.

 Get Yourself Ready